yanil3500/swift-3-workshop/README.md

 ##UILabel
 > The UILabel class implements a read-only text view.
 You can use this class to draw one or multiple lines of static text, such as those you might use to identify other parts of your user interface.
 The base UILabel class provides support for both simple and complex styling of the label text.
 You can also control over aspects of appearance, such as whether the label uses a shadow or draws with a highlight.
 If needed, you can customize the appearance of your text further by subclassing.

 > Labels are much like buttons when it comes to Auto Layout.
-They have an intrinsic size.
+They have an intrinsic size so we are required to implement less constraints.

 Back in storyboard, find our `NewTodoViewController`.
 Search for **label** in the list of UIElements and drag out onto the `NewTodoViewController`.